Keeper-Security/discovery-and-rotation-saas-dev/integrations/gcp_admin_directory_user/README.md

 > **Note:** The service account json file should be name as **service_account.json**

-### 4. Create and add details in New Rotation Record of type PAM User:
+### 4. Create and add details in New Record of type PAM User:
 To rotate the user's password, you need to create a PAM user record and add the email in the login field.

 <img src="images/pam_user_create.png" width="350" alt="pam_user_create">